 - Print your deal sheet and go to auctions to hand out to interested buyers

 - Post it in Facebook groups, LinkedIn, Tweet it out on Twitter

-- Post it on your REI/kit real estate investor website
+- Add it to the wholesale inventory page on your REI/kit real estate investor website

 - Use mobile apps such as Offer Up, 5 Miles, Let Go, and so on